When I’m arranging and installing rocks & boulders to hold back earth there is a certain relief and confidence that it will look good.

 Where it starts to get tricky is when rocks are placed for artistic enhancement.
 Now this is where some basic rules of design combine with good taste and judgement.

 You’ll see landscapes with “rock arrangements” that are stunning and wonder if these boulders have been here since the beginning of time.

 And then there are those where the size and placement of the rocks is just plain wrong.
 Or you can’t quite put your finger on it.., but they just don’t look like they belong.

-Any time you’re introducing rocks & boulders into the landscape it does require a “good eye”, even if you’re using them for retainment purposes.
-We’ll over order on quantity just to have a good selection to pull from.
+Any time you’re introducing rocks & boulders into the landscape it does require a “good eye”.

 The plantings in the picture above are recently installed and we “sized-down” on the plants to help control costs.